ant1441/TryALanguage-Rust/exercises.md

 ## Example

-You may use this hash function, or (if you have an internet connection, try using the [md5](https://crates.io/crates/md5) Crate.
+You may use this hash function, or if you have an internet connection try using the [md5](https://crates.io/crates/md5) Crate.

 ``` rust
 use std::hash::Hash;